microsoft/PQCrypto-SIDH/README.md

 * SIKEp610_compressed: matching the post-quantum security of AES192 (level 3).
 * SIKEp751_compressed: matching the post-quantum security of AES256 (level 5).

+And the following compressed ephemeral key exchange schemes:

+* SIDHp434_compressed: matching the post-quantum security of AES128 (level 1).
+* SIDHp503_compressed: matching the post-quantum security of SHA3-256 (level 2).
+* SIDHp610_compressed: matching the post-quantum security of AES192 (level 3).
+* SIDHp751_compressed: matching the post-quantum security of AES256 (level 5).

 The compressed schemes exhibit reduced public keys at the expense of longer computing times.
 Their implementation is based on [11,12], which in turn are based on and improves upon [9] and [10].